katcipis/katcipis.github.io/_drafts/restless-restfull.md

 HTTP methods to use.
-Again, not that this is necessarily bad, but it crossed the point of being useful and started to feel like bike shedding, specially when compared with the tremendous difficulty that I was feeling on how to actually solve a problem being "RESTFull".
+Again, not that this is necessarily bad, but it crossed the point of being useful and started to feel like bike shedding, specially when compared with the tremendous difficulty that I was feeling on how to actually solve a problem being "RESTful".
 I was very used to solve problems with data + algorithms and it seemed that I was being presented only with the data part of the idea + the bike shedding on how to properly use methods and status codes.
 It is